alexa-games/skill-flow-builder/docs/basic-skill-flow-builder-syntax/README.md

 ```
 @play introduction
     *say
-        welcome to our mysterious world.
+        Welcome to our mysterious world.
 Your class is {playerClass}.
 ```

 The player hears the phrase with `{playerClass}` replaced with the value of the variable.